December 6, 2017

-Cambridge, Mass., December 6, 2017 — H3 Biomedicine Inc., a clinical stage biopharmaceutical company specializing in the discovery and development of precision medicines for oncology and a member of Eisai’s global Oncology Business Group, today announced that company scientists are presenting data from preclinical studies involving H3B-6545, an oral, selective small molecule covalent antagonist of wild-type and mutant Estrogen Receptor (ERα) at the 40th Annual San Antonio Breast Cancer Symposium (SABCS) in San Antonio, TX.
+Cambridge, MA — H3 Biomedicine Inc., a clinical stage biopharmaceutical company specializing in the discovery and development of precision medicines for oncology and a member of Eisai’s global Oncology Business Group, today announced that company scientists are presenting data from preclinical studies involving H3B-6545, an oral, selective small molecule covalent antagonist of wild-type and mutant Estrogen Receptor (ERα) at the 40th Annual San Antonio Breast Cancer Symposium (SABCS) in San Antonio, TX.
 The data will be shared in a poster presentation.

 The poster, presented by Manav Korpal, Ph.D., is titled “Development of a first-in-class oral selective ERα covalent antagonist (SERCA) for the treatment of ERαWT and ERαMUT breast cancer” and is taking place in the following session:

 Session: Poster Session 1: Treatment: New Drugs and Treatment Strategies (5:00 PM – 7:00 PM)